Command Line Interface (CLI)

 -i, --inspectActivate inspection mode.
 This forces a prompt to appear after the REPL script is executed.

--d, --outputdir DIRWhere to create output files. see
+-d, --outputdir DIRWhere to create output files.
+See

 --versionShow the version and exit.